bkegley/gatsby-theme-shopify/README.md

 **`modules`**

 It's possible that you would want to filter certain items (such as wholesale products) during the build pipeline. `modules` gives you control over GraphQL queries during `gatsby-node`'s `createPages` lifecycle.
-The default build s the site with all nodes from all content types (products, collections, articles, and policies). `modules` accepts an array of either strings or objects with a key fo the content type.
+The default builds the site with all nodes from all content types (products, collections, articles, and policies). `modules` accepts an array of either strings or objects with a key of the content type.
 Objects can set `filter` and `sort`.

 ```js
 // gatsby-config.js